Hypn-OS/Maternal-Assistance-App/README.md

 # Note :clipboard:
-For running and building the app properly you have to use the geo-location API key in
+For running and building this app properly you have to use the geo-location API key in

 ```
 android/app/src/main/AndroidManifest.xml